CONSULTATION & EDITING

 "She could see it all so clearly, so commandingly, when she looked: it was when she took her brush in hand that the whole thing changed." – Virginia Woolf, To the Lighthouse

 An initial consultation, including reading the first 10-15 pages of your manuscript, is complimentary.
-Kate Moses will discuss your goals and challenges and give you her thoughts on how to proceed based on your project’s particular requirements and state of completion, as well as how she believes she could best be of help—whether for a Manuscript Read-Through, Full Manuscript Evaluation/Developmental Edit, Editing (Line Editing, Copyediting & Proofreading), Mentorship, or a combination.
+Kate Moses will discuss your goals and challenges and give you her thoughts on how to proceed based on your project’s particular requirements and state of completion, as well as how she believes she could best be of help—whether for a Manuscript Read-Through, a Full Manuscript Evaluation/Developmental Edit, Editing (Line Editing, Copyediting & Proofreading), Mentorship over time, or a combination.

 The Birds & Muses team will provide a rate quote after consultation with Kate.
 You are welcome to request the Birds & Muses schedule of sample rates here.

-This level of consultation is for writers who want global feedback on a manuscript, whether a complete draft or a significant chunk, to assess its strengths and weaknesses in macro terms (is the story compelling, the characters surprising & convincing, does the narrative have forward momentum, is the point of view appropriate, what needs more attention?) rather than micro (a Full Manuscript Evaluation/Developmental Edit).
+This level of consultation is for writers who want broad, global feedback on a manuscript, whether a complete draft or a significant chunk, to assess its strengths and weaknesses in macro terms (is the story compelling and the point of view appropriate, are the characters convincing, does the narrative have forward momentum, what needs more attention?) rather than micro (a Full Manuscript Evaluation/Developmental Edit).
 A Read-Through is often useful to experienced writers who are looking for general input for their next draft of a work in development but who don’t need more detailed analysis, or for beginning writers to get early feedback and guidance.

 A Read-Through entails Kate's complete reading of your manuscript with first-level margin notes followed by an overall evaluative written report that will give a broader context for all of the annotations in the manuscript.
-After looking at your manuscript and reading Kate's report, your follow-up phone call will allow you to discuss her observations in terms of your vision for your work, and how you can move forward.
-Think of a Read-Through as a one-off consultation to get a sense of how you’re doing so far, and what to do next.
+After looking at your annotated manuscript and reading Kate's report, your follow-up phone call will allow you to discuss her observations in terms of your vision for your work, and how you can move forward.
+Think of a Read-Through as a big-picture assessment, a one-off consultation to get a sense of how you’re doing so far, and what to pay attention to as you continue.

 Full Manuscript Evaluation/Developmental Edit

-This service is for a work that you feel you’ve taken as far as you can, probably through several drafts, but you know needs another round (or two!) and the fresh eyes of an experienced editor.
-In addition to fully marking up your manuscript either using Track Changes or on hard copy (using blue, green, or purple ink, not red, to be friendlier!), making suggestions for cuts, changes, additions—from single words or phrases to deleting or rearranging whole chapters and even characters—Kate will also write a comprehensive report addressing all of the particular issues related to your manuscript: your roadmap to follow as you continue to work on your own, after an exhaustive conversation to go over all of your questions and concerns and ideas.
+This service is for a work that you feel you’ve taken as far as you can, possibly through several drafts, but you know needs another round (or two...) and the fresh eyes of an experienced editor.
+In addition to fully annotating your manuscript using Track Changes, Google Docs, or on hard copy (using blue, green, or purple ink, not red, to be friendlier!), making suggestions for cuts, changes, additions—from single words or phrases to deleting or rearranging whole chapters and even characters—Kate will also write a comprehensive report addressing all of the particular issues related to your manuscript: your roadmap to follow as you continue on your own, after an exhaustive conversation to go over all of your questions and concerns and ideas.

 If you don’t feel your project is ready for a Full Evaluation/Developmental Edit but you’d like more detailed input than a Manuscript Evaluation provides, Kate can give your manuscript a Full Evaluation with a Partial Edit (the first 25-100 pages), which will give you the benefit of a complete evaluation as well as a “partial road map” to follow as you revise, without paying for a full edit of pages you expect to rewrite.